chenhsong/chenhsong.github.io/iChen/doc/smp_reference.md

-The Simple Message Protocol (SMP) is a text-based, single-direction protocol designed for third-party systems to make a simple data connection to an iChen® 4.0 Server.
+The Simple Message Protocol (SMP) is a text-based, single-direction protocol designed for third-party systems to make a simple data connection to an iChen® Server 4.

 Connection Types
 ----------------

 Any transport mechanism that supports sending a simple `LF`-delimited ASCII text stream can be used for SMP.
-Currently, the iChen® 4.0 Server supports the following connection methods:
+Currently, iChen® Server 4 supports the following connection methods:

 * TCP/IP
 * Serial port